cost of netsuite implementation scalenorth pricing calculator

 • NetSuite implementation services: This is the one-time investment required to design, configure, and deploy NetSuite.
 This typically includes process design, integrations, data migration, training, and go-live support.

-• Post-go live: These costs cover ongoing administration, optimization, enhancements, and support as your business needs evolve.
+• Post-go-live: These costs cover ongoing administration, optimization, enhancements, and support as your business needs evolve.
 It is easy to underestimate these costs, but they are critical to your long-term return on investment (ROI).

 By understanding all three, you can build an accurate total cost of ownership model.